ProductResume vs Jobscan, Teal, and Resume Worded for PM Resumes

 Generic ATS tools answer: "Will my resume pass the automated filter?"

-ProductResume answers: "Will my resume convince a PM hiring manager to interview me?"
+ProductResume answers: "Will recruiters shortlist me, and will the hiring manager want to interview me?"

 Both questions matter.
 But passing the ATS filter is table stakes.
 The real challenge for PMs is demonstrating impact, progression, and craft in a way that resonates with someone who has read 500 PM resumes and knows exactly what strong looks like.